The Relationship Between Your Thyroid and Vitamin B12 Status

 So don't be afraid to take moderate to high doses of vitamin B12.

 Important point #2.
-The form of B12 that you take will affect your dose.
+The form of B12 that you take will impact your dose.

 Depending on which type of B12 that you use (again, we will talk more about this in a minute) it will affect how much you need to take.